GregoireHebert/neat-bundle/README.md

 ## Inputs & Outputs

 In such a system, values of inputs are computed to tend toward one or more outputs.
-To do so, and keep it isolated, gheb/neat-bundle come with gheb/io-bundle.
+To do so, and keep it isolated, `gheb/neat-bundle` comes with `gheb/io-bundle`.

-First define your inputs :
+First define your inputs:

 ```php
 <?php